Take Screenshot

 Insert into Table

-I can insert the screenshot’s file path into a table or not.
+You can insert the screenshot’s file path into a table or not.

 - Select Column